ARMmbed/mbed-os-5-docs/docs/contributing/adding_exporters.md

 #### Adding export support for a target

-If you have added a new target to mbed OS 5, exporting will allow users to transition from mbed source code to the offline development environment of their choice.
+If you have added a new target to Mbed OS 5, exporting will allow users to transition from Mbed source code to the offline development environment of their choice.
 More people can use your device.

 ##### Eclipse and Make

 Eclipse project export uses a generated Makefile for building.
-If `mbed compile -t <toolchain> -m <target>` works, then mbed `export -i make_<toolchain> -m <target>` will also work.
+If `mbed compile -t <toolchain> -m <target>` works, then Mbed `export -i make_<toolchain> -m <target>` will also work.
 You can find more information about adding and configuring targets [here](mbed_targets.md).

 ##### GNU Arm Eclipse managed projects